BK Häcken

-Bollklubben Häcken, more commonly known as BK Häcken or simply Häcken ([ˈhɛ̌kːɛn]), is a Swedish professional football club based in Gothenburg.
+Bollklubben Häcken, more commonly known as BK Häcken or simply Häcken ([ˈhɛ̌kːɛn]), is a Swedish professional football club based in Gothenburg (Hisingen).
 It currently plays in Allsvenskan, the top tier of Swedish football.
-Formed on 2 August 1940, Häcken has played sixteen seasons in Allsvenskan, debuting in the league in 1983.
+Formed on 2 August 1940, Häcken has played 23 seasons in Allsvenskan, debuting in the league in 1983.

-The club is affiliated to Göteborgs Fotbollförbund and play their home games at Bravida Arena.
+The club is affiliated to Gothenburg Football Association and play their home games at Bravida Arena.
 The club colours, reflected in their crest and kit, are yellow and black.

 History

 The beginning

-The club was started by a group of 14- to 15-year-old youngsters, and they had a wish to not just play football for fun but to create an organisation and play in the national league system.
-The boys turned to Göteborgs Fotbollförbund, the local FA, the boys had been playing under the name BK Kick earlier.
-However, the name was already taken by another organisation, the name was then changed to Bollklubben Häcken after the huge hedge (sv: häck) which grew around the field the boys used to practise on.
-The organisation Bollklubben Häcken came into existence on 2 August 1940.
+The club was started by a group of 14- to 15-year-old youngsters who wanted not just to play football for fun but also to create an organisation and participate in the national league system.
+Originally they played under the name BK Kick, but that name had already been taken by another club, and so when they applied to join the Gothenburg Football Association, their local FA, they renamed themselves Bollklubben Häcken, referencing the hedge (sv: häck) which grew around the field where they practised.
+Bollklubben Häcken was formally registered on 2 August 1940.